Page images

 I cannot wish it less.

-HEN fpring came on with fresh delight,
+HEN spring came on with fresh delight,

 To cheer the foul, and charm the fight,

-While eafy breezes, softer rain,
+While easy breezes, fofter rain,

-And warmer funs falute the plain ;
+And warmer funs falute the plain;

-'Twas then, in yonder piny grove, That Nature went to meet with Love.
+That Nature went to meet with Love.

 Green was her robe, and green her wreath, Where-e'er fhe trod, 'twas green beneath.